JoCo-NaN/UoMThesis/README.md

 # UoMDiss

-Code for MSc Project: The Adventures of Reinforcement Learning in a Text-based World
+Repository for *MSc Project: The Adventures of Reinforcement Learning in a Text-based World*